GenoImel/Mono-ECS-Core/Documentation~/CoreArchitecture.md

             var gameManager = Instantiate(gameManagerPrefab);

             // Give the prefab a name.
 This name will match the name of the script component.
-            // For this codebase, that will be SunderpathGameManager. gameManager.name = gameManager.GetApplicationName();
+            // For this codebase, that will be RootNameGameManager. gameManager.name = gameManager.GetApplicationName();

             // Our GameManager should be persistent between scenes.